 - The final graph will be ready now and can be seen on the sheet.

 In this graph, a slight s curve is present.
 As the name indicates an S curve, there is no compulsion that the graph should be completely looking in S shape.
 There can be a slight curve present in the graph.
 The shape of the curve will depend on the data we take.

 S Curve Excel Example #2

 In this example, we are taking a dual-axis graph with an S curve.

 Step 1: Select the data.

-Step 2: Go to Insert tab, select line graph or scatter plot in 3d or 2d, based on the requirement and the interest.
-Now click “ok”.
+Step 2: Go to Insert tab, select line graph, or 3d scatter plot in excel3d Scatter Plot In ExcelA 3D scatter plot in excel is an option which the user can opt to present an XY chart, i.e., where the two data sets are graphically represented in a three-dimensional format. or 2d, based on the requirement and the interest.
+Now click “ok.”

-Step 4: After the chart is prepared, click on the point of the graph which you want to move to the secondary axis.
+Step 4: After the chart is prepared, click on the point of the graph in which you want to move to the secondary axisSecondary AxisThe secondary axis is the other axis that is used to denote different data sets that cannot be displayed on a single axis.
+The primary axis, for example, depicts time, whereas the secondary axis displays production..
 Right, Click, now select format data series option.

 Step 5: On the Axis tab, the default option will be the primary axis, now change it to the secondary axis.
 The job is done.
 Now the selected data will be set for the secondary axis.

-The final step is the dual axis graph.
-This can be shown in below screenshot.
+The final step is the dual-axis graph.
+This can be shown in the below screenshot.